hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/experimental_planning_considerations.md

 For mice or rats, this might be easy to determine what constitutes a different biological sample, but it's a bit **more difficult to determine for cell lines**.
 When using cell lines it's best to include as much independence of replicate sample preparation as possible, and [this article](http://paasp.net/accurate-design-of-in-vitro-experiments-why-does-it-matter/) gives some great recommendations for cell line replicates.

 > *The sample preparation of replicates "should be performed as independently as possible, meaning that cell culture media should be prepared freshly for each experiment, different frozen cell stocks and growth factor batches, etc. should be used."
-However, preparation across all conditions should be performed at the same time.
+However, preparation across all conditions should be performed at the same time.*

 In the days of microarrays, technical replicates were considered a necessity; however, with the current RNA-Seq technologies, technical variation is much lower than biological variation and **technical replicates are unneccessary**.

 In contrast, **biological replicates are absolutely essential**.
 For differential expression analysis, the more biological replicates, the better the estimates of biological variation and the more precise our estimates of the mean expression levels.
 This leads to more accurate modeling of our data and identification of more differentially expressed genes.

+> **NOTE:** Can we pool samples to use as replicates?
+Try to avoid pooling, if possible; however, if absolutely necessary, then each pooled set of samples would count as a single replicate.
+To ensure similar amounts of variation between replicates, you would want to pool the same number of individuals for each pooled set of samples.
+>
+> For example, if you need at least 3 individuals to get enough material for your `control` replicate and at least 5 individuals to get enough material for your `treatment` replicate, you would pool 5 individuals for the `control` and 5 individuals for the `treatment` conditions.
+You would also make sure that the individuals that are pooled in both conditions are similar in sex, age, etc.

 <img src="../img/de_replicates_img.png" width="500">